paradite/retire-at-35/README.md

 It is easy to lose focus in work and get drown in endless feature requests, bug and technical discussions.
 By having a goal to retire, you can restore a sense of purpose to the work and become more motivated.

 ### Productivity and fulfillment
 In addition to the produtivity you gained from being motivated, you can also expect to be more productive even after achieving the retirement status.
-Afterall, it is the thing you enjoy doing and there is no pressure on you to make money.
+Afterall, you can do things you enjoy and there is no pressure on you to make money.
 This leads to more things being accomplished and a sense of fulfilment.

 ## Why 35?